-The directors have prepared cash flow forecasts for a period of 12 months from the date of approval of these financial statements (the "Forecasts").
-These Forecasts take into consideration the expected continuing adverse economic impact of the COVID-19 pandemic.
-The directors have also prepared a detailed assessment of a severe but plausible downside scenario arising as a result of the COVID-19 pandemic and have considered the impact this would have on the Forecasts.
-The Forecasts indicate that, taking account of reasonably possible downsides, the Group and the Company will have sufficient funds, by utilising the bank facilities described above, to meet its liabilities as they fall due for that period.
-In the severe but plausible downside scenario, the Forecasts indicate that the Group and the Company will have sufficient funds, by utilising both the bank facilities and the Ultimate Parent support, to meet its liabilities as they fall due for that period.
+The directors of the Group have prepared cash flow forecasts for a period of 12 months from the date of approval of these financial statements (the "Forecasts").
+These Forecasts take into consideration the expected continuing impact of very high energy costs and adverse trading conditions and also assume that the uncommitted working capital facility will continue to be available throughout.
+The Forecasts indicate that, taking account of reasonably possible downsides, the Group is unlikely to have sufficient funds, by utilising the bank facilities described above, to meet its liabilities as they fall due for that period and is therefore reliant on the support of the Ultimate Parent, Tata Chemicals Limited.

-The Group and the Company is reliant on the support of the Ultimate Parent, as described above.
-Following discussions with the directors of the Ultimate Parent, the directors of the Company are satisfied that the Ultimate Parent will be able to provide the support which has been indicated and, in particular, bank covenants measured at the Ultimate Parent Group level will continue to be met.
-As is the case for any entity placing reliance on other related entities for financial support, the directors acknowledge that there can be no certainty that this support will continue although, at the date of approval of these financial statements, they have no reason to believe that it will not do so.
+Tata Chemicals Limited has indicated its intention to continue to make available such funds as are needed by the Company during the going concern assessment period and has confirmed that intercompany loans between subsidiary companies will not be recalled if this would be detrimental to the Company or Group.
+As with any company placing reliance on other group entities for financial support, the directors acknowledge that there can be no certainty that this support will continue although, at the date of approval of these financial statements, they have no reason to believe that it will not do so.